jonase/eastwood/README.md

   a b)   ; b is returned.  a's value is ignored
 ```

-`comment` expressions in Clojure always return nil, and Eastwood will
+`comment` and `gen-class` expressions in Clojure (or `:gen-class`
-warn if this nil value is ignored.
-This may be improved in the
+inside of an `ns` form) always return nil.
+Starting with Eastwood
-future.
+0.1.4, it should no longer warn if this nil value is ignored.

 Many of Clojure's core functions are 'pure' functions, meaning that
 they do not modify any state of the system other than perhaps